guidoism/escape/inspiration/jonesforth.md

         There are several problems to solve.
 Where to put the new word?
 How do we read words?
 How do we define the words `:` (COLON) and `;` (SEMICOLON)?

-        FORTH solves this rather elegantly and as you might expect in a very low-level way which allows you to change how the compiler works on your own code.
+        Forth solves this rather elegantly and as you might expect in a very low-level way which allows you to change how the compiler works on your own code.

-        FORTH has an `INTERPRET` function (a true interpreter this time, not `DOCOL`) which runs in a loop, reading words (using `WORD`), looking them up (using `FIND`), turning them into codeword pointers (using `>CFA`) and deciding what to do with them.
+        Forth has an `INTERPRET` function (a true interpreter this time, not `DOCOL`) which runs in a loop, reading words (using `WORD`), looking them up (using `FIND`), turning them into codeword pointers (using `>CFA`) and deciding what to do with them.